BarbaraBoeters/barbaraboeters-project/REPORT.md

 ## Changes and Challenges

+### Challenges
+**Firebase**
+One of the biggest challenges was to use Firebase Database and Firebase Storage.
+Most of the code came fom a [tutorial](https://www.raywenderlich.com/139322/firebase-tutorial-getting-started-2) and I only understood bits of it.
+To be able to save or update objects into Firebase Database was a challenge that was met with a lot of errors.
+For example: when one or multiple values needed to be updated, I decided to completely overwrite the object.
+There is a way to actually just update a certain value, but I wasn't able to make it work.
+I used Firebase Storage for uploading and downloading photos that are connected to certain plants.
+This was a last minute implementation because I kept on leaving it to the end, because it didn't seem that important.
+But at the end I looked at my product and I thought it was something that I really wanted to learn, so I decided to implement it in the last two days of the project.
+I spent a long time figuring out how to upload the photo's, but after talking with other students I coudl figure it out.
+The downloading and presenting the photo's in the tableview I completely implemented on my own.

+**Geofencing**
+As this app is not really a 'new' idea, I decided (together with my teachers) to add Geofencing to my project.
+The main challenge was to make it work on the background and to combine this with checking if the water needed water.
+The initial [tutorial](https://www.raywenderlich.com/136165/core-location-geofencing-tutorial) was so full of code that I couldn't make sense of it.
+Though in this tutorial there was the option for background checking, I decided after a long struggle with a [tutorial](https://www.appcoda.com/geo-targeting-ios/) a fellow student recommended.
+This tutorial did explain quite well how to get the geofencing working, but failed to explain how to keep it working on the background.
+I tried to go back to the first tutorial but that seemed too big of an effort for the time left.
+Together with my teacher we decided for now it would be OK to just have the geofencing working in the GeoViewController.

+### Changes
+**Background Notifications**

+**Background Geofencing**

+Clearly describe challenges that your have met during development.
+Document all important changes that your have made with regard to your design document (from the PROCESS.md).
+Here, we can see how much you have learned in the past month.

 ## Decisions

+Process book:

+Defend your decisions by writing an argument of a most a single paragraph.
+Why was it good to do it different than you thought before?
+Are there trade-offs for your current solution?
+In an ideal world, given much more time, would you choose another solution?

 ### Future Goals
 If there was more time, the following functions would have been implemented.
 - Background notification
 - Sharing of plants (creation of groups in Firebase)
 - Further perfectioning of the maps
+- Implementing a Countdown

 ## Bugs
+- Location services sometimes become unavailable during simulation.
+The solution is to delete the app from the simulator and to run it again.

 ## Credits
 Frameworks: